Pilla vs Relay.app

 The short version

-- Pilla wins when the work happens on phones, on shift, with hands occupied.
+Pilla wins when the work happens on mobile or tablet, on shift, with hands occupied.

 At a glance